UNBOXING M4 Ultra and M3

 M Series models are packed in a telescoping lid style carton.
-After cutting the package tape, lay the carton flat on the floor.
-For M4 and M6 Sapphire models, both speakers are in one box.
-With the M3 Sapphire, each speaker has its own box.
+After cutting the package tape, lay he carton flat on the floor.
+Each speaker has its own box.
 With another person, lift off the carton lid to expose the inner foam packing.
 Remove the base and bolts from the carton first and set aside.
 Remove the speaker main panel from the carton.
 Lay the speaker facing down on the floor (elevate at least an inch to protect the tweeter.
 Then position the base at the bottom of speaker to prepare to mount to speaker.
 Insert mounting bolts through the base and line up with female receptacles on bottom face of speaker panel.
-Using the supplied Allen wrench, screw in bolts until tight - do not over tighten.
+Using the supplied Allen wrench, screw in bolts until tight-do not over tighten.
 Stand speaker upright.
 Insert signal connect from speaker panel to crossover box and detailed below.

-M3 uses a multi-pole Neutrik Speakon plug to terminate the wiring coming out of the speaker baffle.
-Insert the plug into the female Speakon jack located on the top surface of the aluminum crossover enclosure. ** Important** Turn the plug clockwise until it locks with a clicking sound.
-M4/M6 versions use a SwitchCraft XLR for signal connection.
+M models use a multi-pole plug to terminate the wiring coming out of the speaker baffle.
+Insert the plug into the female jack located on the top surface of the aluminum crossover enclosure. ** Important** M4 Ultra uses a SwitchCraft XLR for signal connection.
 Line up the cable mount end to the chassis mount connector and push to lock.

 HOOK UP / PLACEMENT